 Do enquire if you would like to know more.
 For counsellors and psychotherapists and those in training.

-My counselling and psychotherapy, and EMDR are based in Little Venice, Paddington, Central London W2 and in Market Harborough in Leicestershire within easy reach of Leicester, Northampton, Peterborough, Kettering, Corby, Uppingham, Melton Mowbray, Oakham and Rutland.
-Also in a therapist/counsellor in Central London, in Little Venice near Paddington, W2.
+My counselling and psychotherapy, supervision and EMDR are based in Market Harborough in Leicestershire within easy reach of Leicester, Northampton, Peterborough, Kettering, Corby, Uppingham, Melton Mowbray, Oakham and Rutland.

 BACP registered counsellor and psychotherapist – UKCP accredited